 Art Nouveau

-North of the Esplanāde, nearly every building is a piece of art and proves Riga’s economic grandezza at the beginning of the 20th century.
+North of the Esplanāde, nearly every building is a piece of art and a reminder of Riga’s Gilded Era at the beginning of the 20th century.

 Strolling through the streets north of Elizabetes iela is like visiting an outdoor museum.
 Mainly on the streets Elizabetes iela and Alberta iela, every building flashes an impressive Art Nouveau facade.

-Here, the houses – mostly built between 1904 and 1914 – are showing amazing decorative details such as sculptures, stained glass, and majolica.
+Here, the houses were mostly built between 1904 and 1914 and show amazing decorative details such as sculptures, stained glass, and majolica.
 Much of these were made by local companies.

 A Compact Country Tour